Taiwan · tool

 Annual events worth timing your trip around

-The most important traditional holiday, featuring family reunions, temple visits, and festive markets.
+The most important traditional holiday, celebrated with family reunions, special foods, and temple visits.
+Many businesses close.

-Celebrates the blooming of various flowers, particularly cherry blossoms, in Yangmingshan National Park.
+Celebrates the blooming of various flowers, particularly cherry blossoms and azaleas, in Yangmingshan National Park.

 Commemorates the poet Qu Yuan with dragon boat races and eating zongzi (sticky rice dumplings).